 These arguments lead to a simple conclusion: a protective filter should not be fixed on the lens all the time.
 But even if you want to always wear a protective filter on the lens, you must remove it when using other filters: polarizing, neutral gray.

 Firstly, a “sandwich” of filters will further reduce the quality of the photo.
 Secondly, on wide-angle lenses, the frames of the light filters will start to fall into the frame, forming darkening and vignetting at the edges of the picture.
 Also, the protective filter must be removed in case of shooting with hard side or backlighting in the evening city to avoid glare.

 You may also like to read: Polarizing Filters: An Ultimate Guide for the Beginners.

 When is A Protective Filter Needed?

 A protective filter is not permanently worn on the lens.
 It is installed when there is a real danger of damage to the front lens.
 For example, you are filming a sea storm or a stormy waterfall.
-In this case, it is worth using a protective filter so that water (especially salty!)
-Does not get on the lens.
-“Dusty” and “dirty” photography (for example, a report from an off-road competition), filming sociable animals that strive to lick your lens are also reasons to install a protective filter.
+In this case, it is worth using a protective filter so that water does not get on the lens.
+“Dusty” and “dirty” photography, filming sociable animals that strive to lick your lens, are also reasons to install a protective filter.

-Reporters often use a protective filter instead of the front lens cap: you can put the filter-protected lenses in a photo bag without the caps, and then quickly use them to shoot.
-The protective filter is not afraid to get dirty or scratched, because it is a consumable: in case of wear, it is simply replaced with a new one.
+Reporters often use a protective filter instead of the front lens cap: you can put the filter-protected lenses in a photo bag without the lids and then quickly use them to shoot.
+The protective filter is not afraid to get dirty or scratched because it is consumable: it is replaced with a new one in case of wear.

 You may also like to read: CPL Filter: An Ultimate Guide about CPL Filters.